Joseph Lagrosillière: Biography

 In 1919, he made a political alliance with Fernand Clerc, leader of the progressive factory owners, at the "Banquet de Sainte-Marie" for the following legislative elections against his opponent Sévère, who was allied with the conservative Békés.
 He was elected as a deputy in the South for the next five years.
 The same year, he became president of the General Council, which he presided over until 1939.
 He was imprisoned after the municipal elections and the strike of 1925 for inciting unrest and violence.

 Joseph Lagrosillière was arrested in 1931 for "trafic d'influence" (a type of corruption) and imprisoned in Le Havre, France.
 Despite his legal troubles, he was re-elected as a deputy in the South of Martinique in 1932, during this term, he established the "Fédération des indigènes d'outre-mer"; Paulette Nardal was his parliamentary assistant and press officer.
 He remained deputy of Martinique until the outbreak of the Second World War in France.
 Joseph Lagrosillière fought his last political battle in the 1945 municipal elections in Fort-de-France, where he was beaten by more than 5000 votes by the young communist candidate, Aimé Césaire.

-Joseph Lagrosillière died on the 6th January 1950, at the age of 77.
+Joseph Lagrosillière died on 6 January 1950, at the age of 77.